presiannedyalkov/cv/README.md

 Forked from https://github.com/Stavrospanakakis/jekyll-cv

 ### TO DO:
- - [ ] fix mobile language options
+ - [x] fix mobile language options
- - [ ] fix mobile night mode
+ - [x] fix mobile night mode
- - [ ] change order of sections for mobile - show sidebar second not first
+ - [x] collapse less important skills section in mobile
  - [ ] test with lighthouse and fix problems
+ - [ ] pixel values to coherent value with variables